ssbc/jitdb/README.md

 For `GT`, `GTE`, `LT` and `LTE`, `indexName` can be either `sequence` or `timestamp`.

-`DATA` allows one to use offset or seq positions into the log file as query operators.
+`OFFSETS` and `SEQS` allow one to use offset and seq (respectively) positions into the log file as query operators.
 This is useful for interfacing with data indexed by something else than JITDB.
 Offsets are faster as they can be combined in queries directly.

 Example